 Weeknight and weekend care for Internal Medicine patients is provided by PECRC Emergency service clinicians.

 When Should My Pet See an Internal Medicine Specialist?

 Your pet should see an internal medicine specialist if his or her disease is uncommon or rare, a neutral second opinion is sought, or to obtain assistance in making or confirming a diagnosis in conjunction with your regular veterinarian.
 Pets with multiple or complicated disease processes, and/or those who require 24-hour hospital care may also benefit from assessment by internal medicine.

-Common conditions evaluated by an internist include gastrointestinal disease, kidney disease, urinary issues, respiratory disease, endocrine disease, immune disease, disorders of the blood or bone marrow, medical neurologic disease and some types of cancer.
+Common conditions evaluated by an internist include gastrointestinal disease, kidney disease, urinary issues, respiratory disease, endocrine disease, immune disease, disorders of the blood or bone marrow, medical neurologic disease, and some types of cancer.

-Some of the procedures that are offered include endoscopy, colonoscopy, cystoscopy, rhinoscopy, bronchoscopy, bone marrow sampling, spinal fluid taps, joint fluid sampling and chemotherapy.
+Some of the procedures that are offered include endoscopy, colonoscopy, cystoscopy, rhinoscopy, bronchoscopy, bone marrow sampling, spinal fluid taps, joint fluid sampling, and chemotherapy.

 You are encouraged to discuss any questions you may have about internal medicine fees with the staff.
 A written estimate will be provided.
-All charges are to be paid at the time of treatment or the discharge of you pet.
-For your convenience, we accept cash, personal checks, credit cards (Visa, Mastercard and Discover), Care Credit (Care Credit accounts must be set up prior to your appointment) and we also now accept Scratchpay, an online payment plan (see more info at scratchpay.com).
+All charges are to be paid at the time of treatment or the discharge of your pet.
+For your convenience, we accept cash, personal checks, credit cards (Visa, Mastercard, and Discover), Care Credit (Care Credit accounts must be set up prior to your appointment) and we also now accept Scratchpay, an online payment plan (see more info at scratchpay.com).

 Preparing for your appointment